-We are licensed under the FMCA as a manager of registered schemes for a term expiring on 30 August 2021.
+We are licensed under the FMCA as a manager of registered schemes.
 The conditions of the licence imposed by the Financial Markets Authority are published on www.fspr.govt.nz.
-If you have queries about our licence, please contact us
+If you have queries about our licence, please contact us.